All of your personal questions regarding birth control and sexual health answered here.

 How effective is the withdrawal method?

 Withdrawal can be an effective method if used PERFECTLY.
-But this requires mad skills on the male side.
-He has to be in great control of his body and really has to know his body well in order to make it work.
+But this requires mad skills by the person with a penis.
+The person with a penis has to be in great control of their body and really has to know their body well in order to make it work.
 This is the method that makes us most nervous.
-It is an okay back up to a more effective method, but we see it fail for sure.
+It is an okay back up to a more effective method, but we do see it fail.

-We’d love to help you use a more effective method alongside it.
+We’d love to help you use a more effective method if you’d like.
 Plus, you get zero STD protection with withdrawal.

-I have had an STD in the past.
+I have had a STD in the past.
 How do I know if I am infertile?

 Can I get a test?